IntrepidPursuits/sherpa/pull_request_guidelines.md

  * Pushing new commits will update the PR automatically.
  * If you're rebasing, you will have to force push.
    * WARNING: Force pushes re-write history, so be very careful that you are pushing to the correct branch.
-* When master moves forward, when should the feature branch be rebased?
+* When master moves forward, rebase your changes.
- * Always?
-Or just when conflicts are created?
 * If you have additional changes to make outside the commented suggestions, you should request a second review or save them for another pull request.

 ## Merging Pull Requests